Hashmi-code/Aivoluiton-WoodWise-AI/README.md

 ## **WoodWise AI Multi-Agent**

 ## **Introduction**
-This repository outlines the foundation of our aritificial intelligence forecasting model tailored specifically to the lumber and manufacturing industry.
+This repository outlines the foundation of our artificial intelligence forecasting model tailored specifically to the lumber and manufacturing industry.
 This system is composed of four agents: Forecasting, Adjustment (HITL), Scenario Simulation, and Reporting.
 They work together to help businesses make smarter, data-driven decisions while embracing responsible AI practices.

 ## **Problem Statement**